Maximum current income consistent with liquidity and the preservation of capital.

 1"Daily liquid assets" is a term defined in US SEC Rule 2a-7 (which governs money market funds) and includes cash, direct obligations of the US government and securities that mature or are subject to a demand feature exercisable and payable within one business day.

-9Weighted average maturity information pertains to the relevant "master fund," not just the "feeder fund" named.
+10Weighted average maturity and weighted average life information pertains to the relevant "master fund," not just the "feeder fund" named.

 UBS Asset Management reserves the right to implement fee waivers/expense reimbursements for the funds listed above.
 Please refer to a fund's prospectus for further information.
 You may obtain a prospectus by accessing the "Documents" tab at the top of this webpage or click here.